Flatulence: Society and culture

 In many cultures, flatulence in public is regarded as embarrassing, but, depending on context, may also be considered humorous.
 People will often strain to hold in the passing of gas when in polite company, or position themselves to silence or conceal the passing of gas.
 In other cultures, it may be no more embarrassing than coughing.

 While the act of passing flatus in some cultures is generally considered to be an unfortunate occurrence in public settings, flatulence may, in casual circumstances and especially among children, be used as either a humorous supplement to a joke ("pull my finger"), or as a comic activity in and of itself.
 The social acceptability of flatulence-based humour in entertainment and the mass media varies over the course of time and between cultures.
 A sufficient number of entertainers have performed using their flatus to lead to the coining of the term flatulist.
 The whoopee cushion is a joking device invented in the early 20th century for simulating a fart.
 In 2008, a farting application for the iPhone earned nearly $10,000 in one day.

 A farting game named Touch Wood was documented by John Gregory Bourke in the 1890s.
-It existed under the name of Safety in the 20th century in the U.S., and has been found being played in 2011.
+It was known as Safety in the 20th century in the U.S., and is still played by children as of 2011.

 In January 2011, the Malawi Minister of Justice, George Chaponda, said that Air Fouling Legislation would make public "farting" illegal in his country.
 When reporting the story, the media satirised Chaponda's statement with punning headlines.
 Later, the minister withdrew his statement.

 Environmental impact

 Flatulence is often blamed as a significant source of greenhouse gases, owing to the erroneous belief that the methane released by livestock is in the flatus.
 While livestock account for around 20% of global methane emissions, 90–95% of that is released by exhaling or burping.
-In cows, gas and burps are produced by methane-generating microbes called methanogens, that live inside the cow's digestive system.
+In cows, gas and burps are produced by methane-generating microbes called methanogens, which live inside the cow's digestive system.
 Proposals for reducing methane production in cows include the feeding of supplements such as oregano and seaweed, and the genetic engineering of gut biome microbes to produce less methane.

-Since New Zealand produces large amounts of agricultural products, it is in the unique position of having high methane emissions from livestock compared to other greenhouse gas sources.
-The New Zealand government is a signatory to the Kyoto Protocol and therefore attempts are being made to reduce greenhouse emissions.
+Since New Zealand produces large amounts of agricultural products, it has the unique position of having higher methane emissions from livestock compared to other greenhouse gas sources.
+The New Zealand government is a signatory to the Kyoto Protocol and therefore attempts to reduce greenhouse emissions.
 To achieve this, an agricultural emissions research levy was proposed, which promptly became known as a "fart tax" or "flatulence tax".
 It encountered opposition from farmers, farming lobby groups and opposition politicians.